 10.2.2.1 Overview

-Ego position vector and time are set by the ITS Networking & Transport Layer Management entity via the GN_MGT interface (annex K.3).
+Ego position vector and time are set by the GN Core for the GAGH via the CORE_GAGH interface (annex K.3).

 10.2.2.2 Ego Position Vector update

-For position update, the ITS Networking & Transport Layer Management entity shall send an unsolicited CORE_GAGH.response with the Ego position vector parameter (annex K.3) to the GeoAdhoc router.
-Upon reception of the CORE_GAGH.response with the Ego position vector parameter, the GeoAdhoc router shall update its EPV (clause 8.).
+For position update, the GN Core shall send an unsolicited CORE_GAGH.response with the Ego position vector parameter (annex K.3) to the GeoAdhoc router.
+Upon reception of the CORE_GAGH.response with the Ego position vector parameter, the GeoAdhoc router shall update its EPV (clause 8.3).